tidyverse/purrr/revdep/problems.md

 ### Devel

 ```
+Error in loadNamespace(name) : there is no package called ‘devtools’
+Calls: :: ... tryCatch -> tryCatchList -> tryCatchOne -> <Anonymous>
 * installing *source* package ‘wand’ ...
 ** package ‘wand’ successfully unpacked and MD5 sums checked
 Checking to see if libmagic is available...